techidaily/site-win11-tips/source/_posts/eradicate-unintended-mouse-scrolling-with-these-7-tricks.md

 1. Open the**Programs and Features** window through the previous steps.
 2. Right-click on each**Microsoft Visual C++ program** (one at a time) and select**Uninstall** .
-3. Install the[Microsoft Visual C++ programs](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0) from the Microsoft Website.
+3. Install the [Microsoft Visual C++ programs](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0) from the Microsoft Website.

 ## 7\.
 Restore Windows to a Previous State